inflearn logo

 It is structured in a flow of Theory → Application → Practice → Expansion.

-In Lecture 1, we identify the real reason writing is difficult through its structure.
+In Lesson 1, we will identify the real reason writing is difficult through its structure.

 -Whether the theme is clear